General Ticket Information

 Paying Your Ticket

-Approximately two weeks prior to your appearance date, you may receive a courtesy notice from the court in the mail.
-Your courtesy notice will indicate the amount due or if your appearance in court is mandatory.
+Approximately two weeks prior to your appearance date, you may receive a reminder notice from the court in the mail.
+Your notice will indicate the amount due or if your appearance in court is mandatory.

 A person charged with an infraction who is eligible and wishes to have the case proceed as a misdemeanor (See Pen.
 Code §§17(d)(1), 19.8; Bus. & Prof. Code §§ 146(b)(1), 7574.32(a)(1), 7582.05(a)(1)) must make a court appearance to make the election.
 By paying and forfeiting bail in such cases, the person waives the right to proceed as a misdemeanor.